devadharshini97/devadharshini.github.io/_pages/about.md

 ## 🔍 Looking for Opportunities

-I am actively seeking **Full-time opportunities beginning Summer 2024** and internship opportunities for Spring 2024.
+I am actively seeking **Full-time opportunities beginning May 2024** and internship opportunities for Spring 2024.
 My expertise and interests lie in the following areas:

 Machine Learning